henryperson/nlp-design-project/README.md

 ```

 ## Conclusions
 Overall, we think our solution solves the problem adequately enough, and efficiently enough.
-We hope you agree!
+We hope you agree.

+## Acknowledgements

+We appreciate you taking the time to review our work, the amazing work of open source Python programmers, and non-CS friends for reviewing this PDF to make sure we are, in fact, speaking English.